Harbor Commission President

 Port of Long Beach, California

-Tracy J. Egoscue, a Long Beach-based environmental attorney and former Deputy Attorney General for the State of California, is a member of the Long Beach Board of Harbor Commissioners, the five-member governing body for the Port of Long Beach.
-She was appointed to her first six-year term by Mayor Robert Garcia in September 2014 and unanimously confirmed by the Long Beach City Council.
+Tracy J. Egoscue, owner and founder of the Long Beach-based environmental law firm, the Egoscue Law Group, Inc., and former Deputy Attorney General for the State of California, is President of the Long Beach Board of Harbor Commissioners.
+She was elected to the post in July 2018 by her colleagues on the five-member governing body for the Port of Long Beach following a one-year term as Vice President.
+She was appointed to her first six-year term on the Board by Mayor Robert Garcia in September 2014 and unanimously confirmed by the Long Beach City Council.
 Under the City Charter, the Board is responsible for setting policy for the Port and managing the Harbor Department.
-Ms. Egoscue was elected Vice President of the Board in July 2017.

 Together with her Commission colleagues Ms. Egoscue provides policy direction and oversight for the most extensive capital improvement program in the Port of Long Beach's history.
 The Port is continuing with a $4 billion, 10-year investment program to modernize its facilities and increase its competitiveness for decades to come.
 The Capital projects include the nationally significant Gerald Desmond Bridge Replacement, Middle Harbor Container Terminal and other shipping terminal developments, roadway, dock and rail improvements, effective innovations to clean and protect the environment at “The Green Port,” and more.